A Game-Theoretic Framework for Autonomous Vehicles Velocity Control: Bridging Microscopic Differential Games and Macroscopic Mean Field Games: Mean field games in traffic flow

+The reduced MFG system has the same initial condition $\rho(x,0)=\rho_0(x)$ as that of the original system.
+Moreover, the original system's terminal condition $V_T(x)=C$ and Eq.~\eqref{eq:appen3} yield the terminal condition $\rho(x,T)+u(x,T)=1$ of [reduced MFG].

+The reduced MFG system [reduced MFG] has a similar structure to traditional higher-order traffic flow models.
+Eq.~\eqref{eq:mfgac1} is the continuity equation and Eq.~\eqref{eq:mfgac2} has an interpretation that the car's acceleration $u_t+uu_x$ is exactly the negative temporal derivative of the density. }

-The proposed MFG systems are more easily solvable than the discrete differential game.
-We will discretize the system in space and time and then present a solution algorithm to compute the MFE.
+The proposed MFG systems are more effectively simulated than discrete differential games.
+We will discretize the systems in space and time and then present a solution algorithm to compute the MFE.

-\section{MFE Solution Algorithm}
+\section{MFE solution algorithm}

 Because of the forward-backward structure, the MFG system can be solved in neither forward nor backward direction.
 Given the density profile $\rho(x,t)$, the HJB equations~\eqref{eq:mfg_hjb1}\eqref{eq:mfg_hjb2} can be solved backward from $t=T$ to $t=0$ with terminal cost $V_T(x)$ for $u(x,t)$ and $V(x,t)$; given the velocity field $u(x,t)$, the continuity equation~\eqref{mfg_cont} can be solved forward from $t=0$ to $t=T$ with initial density $\rho_0(x)$ for $\rho(x,t)$.
 However, the two directions can not be matched simultaneously.
 So it is challenging to compute the MFE numerically.